 (24) Any temporary removal of a student in the circumstances under (a) may be imposed for the duration of the particular activity and in the case of conduct under (b) or (c) for a period of no greater than 48 hours.

 (26) Where the Unit Head considers that the incident has been effectively dealt with by virtue of the temporary removal, then the Unit Head may decide to take no further action.
-Otherwise the Unit Head should consider further action in accordance with the non-academic misconduct procedures under Part B or Part C. In the case of referral of a matter to the Deputy Vice-Chancellor, Corporate Strategy and Services under Part C, the Unit Head may extend the period of temporary removal by a further five working days.
+Otherwise the Unit Head should consider further action in accordance with the non-academic misconduct procedures under Part B or Part C. In the case of referral of a matter to the Vice-President, People and Advancement under Part C, the Unit Head may extend the period of temporary removal by a further five working days.

 (27) Generally a matter should be referred for further consideration under the Part B or Part C provisions where:

 (28) A Unit Head is responsible for assessing an allegation of non-academic misconduct that has been received.
-The Unit Head may then deal with the matter under this Part or refer the matter to the Non-Academic Misconduct Investigation Committee, via the Deputy Vice-Chancellor, Corporate Strategy and Services, under Part C. A Unit Head should aim to assess an allegation and make a determination as quickly as possible and normally within 20 working days.
+The Unit Head may then deal with the matter under this Part or refer the matter to the Non-Academic Misconduct Investigation Committee, via the Vice-President, People and Advancement, under Part C. A Unit Head should aim to assess an allegation and make a determination as quickly as possible and normally within 20 working days.
 Where this is not practicable the Unit Head should advise parties of the reasons for the delay and the likely time frame.

 (30) Where there is a complainant, the Unit Head should provide that person with the opportunity to respond to the Unit Head's proposal to deal with the misconduct as a minor matter.
-The complainant may within five working days request that the Deputy Vice-Chancellor, Corporate Strategy and Services review the decision.
+The complainant may within five working days request that the Vice-President, People and Advancement review the decision.

 (31) The Unit Head or nominee should write to the student outlining the nature of the allegation and arrange to meet with the respondent student to discuss the allegation.
 In contacting a student about an allegation the Unit Head must ensure that contact details are provided for University and student association support services and that the student is provided with a copy of this policy.
 The respondent student should also be advised in writing that they may elect to have the matter dealt with under the formal misconduct process pursuant to this policy notwithstanding that the Unit Head has determined that the matter may be finalised as a minor matter.
-Where the respondent student does not respond or meet with the Unit Head as requested, the Unit Head must refer the matter to the Deputy Vice-Chancellor, Corporate Strategy and Services in accordance with Part C. Refer to Associated Information for template letters.
-(Refer to SN-AM Associated Document).
+Where the respondent student does not respond or meet with the Unit Head as requested, the Unit Head must refer the matter to the Vice-President, People and Advancement in accordance with Part C. Refer to Associated Information for template letters.

 (32) A Unit Head should follow the Fairness in Procedures Guidelines contained in this policy (Section 5) when dealing with matters under this part, including provision for the student to be accompanied by a support person at the meeting.
 The Unit Head may require the attendance of relevant staff members to attend the meeting.

-(33) If it is not appropriate for a Unit Head or their nominee to deal with a matter, having regard to the Procedural Fairness Guidelines (e.g. conflict of interest situation) the Unit Head must refer the matter to the Deputy Vice-Chancellor, Corporate Strategy and Services in accordance with Part C. Similarly if the Unit Head in dealing with a matter under this Part comes to the view that the matter should be dealt with under Part C, the Unit Head may terminate proceedings under this Part and refer the matter to the Deputy Vice-Chancellor, Corporate Strategy and Services.
+(33) If it is not appropriate for a Unit Head or their nominee to deal with a matter, having regard to the Procedural Fairness Guidelines (e.g. conflict of interest situation) the Unit Head must refer the matter to the Vice-President, People and Advancement in accordance with Part C. Similarly if the Unit Head in dealing with a matter under this Part comes to the view that the matter should be dealt with under Part C, the Unit Head may terminate proceedings under this Part and refer the matter to the Vice-President, People and Advancement.
 In these circumstances, the Unit Head would not make any determination.
-(Refer to SN-AM Associated Document).

 (34) The meeting is to be documented and the outcome recorded and notified to the respondent student and any complainant by mail.
-A notice in the prescribed form will be placed on the student's central UWS file while the substantive papers will be held on the Unit's files in the University's TRIM records system.
+A notice in the prescribed form will be placed on the student's central University file while the substantive papers will be held on the Unit's files in the University's TRIM records system.
 A standard form of notification is provided in Associated Information.
-(Refer to SN-AM Associated Document).

 (35) Penalties that may be imposed by a Unit Head under this Part are: